achuchuva/cos30049-group9/ai4cyber/README.md

 Unsupervised (Exploratory) model:
 - KMeans (after PCA dimensionality reduction) to inspect natural grouping of emails.

-This satisfies the requirement of using at least two machine learning methods (multiple classification + one clustering for extra experimentation and potential HD credit).

 ### Evaluation Metrics
 For classification we compute: Accuracy, Precision, Recall, F1 Score, ROC AUC (when probabilistic scores available), and Confusion Matrix.
 For clustering we compute: Silhouette Score (interpretive only; clustering labels are not aligned with spam/ham classes without post-hoc mapping).